charnugagoo/WebCrawler/README.md

    If the server cannot send a response which is acceptable according to the combined Accept field value, then the server SHOULD send a 406 (not acceptable) response.

+4. The program is able to detect duplicate contents.
+Rather than save whole contents in memory, we prefer Sim-hash and hanging distance techniques.
+There are about 10% duplicate contents found in average.

-4. In practice, there are two problems of performance.
+6. In practice, there are two problems of performance.
 First, some pages have tons of out-link.
 For this case, we do not allow redundantly pushing url into queue.
 Second, some servers have long time delay.
-For this case, we are planning set up a timmer which help jump out slow pages.
+For this case, we are planning set up a run-time which help jump out slow pages.

-5. We write CheckUrl and CheckSite functions independently.
+7. We write CheckUrl, CheckContents and CheckSite functions independently.
 This is good for extend for future work.
 Two hash tables are maintained in these two functions store visited url information and visited site information, including arrival time, how many times, robot protocol, e.g.

-6. We are using GitHub for version control.
+8. We are using GitHub for version control.
 We also build up a web page and a wiki page for this project.
 See http://charnugagoo.github.com/WebCrawler/

+A list of the files in our submission and what they do:

 ==========